Making Matilda’s Web – Easy Wire Art Tutorial

 Use the thinner 26 gauge jewelry wire to add the cross strands.
 I’m not even sure if that’s the right word, I don’t do spider speak 😉 Anyways, start at the top about 2 .5 cm down from where the 14 gauge wires join and wrap the 26 gauge around each strand.

 When all the cross strands have been added, use a staple gun to staple those lose bits on the end of the web to the frame.
 Trim off any scraggly bits.

 Making Matilda the Spider

 To make Matilda we used some black beads from a broken necklace and the leftover bits of wire.
 We cut 4 pieces about 8 cm long for the legs and a longer piece to join the beads together.
 I started by pushing the wire through the smaller bead and then wrapping it around the 4 leg pieces.

 Matilda really came to life when I started bending her legs.
 I never knew that spider legs actually have seven different sections.
 I looked it up on Google.
 The femur, tibia metatarsus, and tarsus are the longer bits, and the coxa, trochanter, and patella are the joints in between.
 To make Matilda as realistic as possible, I adjusted the legs accordingly and gave them three bends each where I thought the joints should go.

 I think she turned out pretty cool, and I really hope she makes some new friends.
 What do you think?

-And don’t forget to pin it for later if you like this wire art tutorial.
+Don’t forget to pin it for later if you like this easy wire art tutorial.